centreon/centreon-documentation/versioned_docs/version-23.10/reporting/available-reports.md

 #### Description

-This report provides a calendard view of service availability, displaying the following information: availability for each service by day, warning time and critical time.
+This report provides a calendar view of service availability, displaying the following information: availability for each service by day, warning time and critical time.
 This data is shown for each time period and organized by group, host category and service category.